kytranada/YoutubeSummarizer/README.md

 3. **Set up environment variables:**

-   Open the `.env` file in the root directory of the project and add your OpenAI API key
+   Create and open the `.env` file in the root directory of the project and add your OpenAI API key

    ```plaintext
    OPENAI_API_KEY=your_openai_api_key_here